alleycaaat/frontend-mentor/README.md

 # frontend-mentor

 These are the projects I've completed on [frontendmentor](https://www.frontendmentor.io/).
-They're grouped in the same repo for better organization.
+Navigate to the individual folders for the code, readme file and a link to a working example.